inbo/data-publication/datasets/bird-tracking-wmh-occurrences/README.md

 # Bird tracking - GPS tracking of Western Marsh Harriers breeding near the Belgium-Netherlands border

-*Bird tracking - GPS tracking of Western Marsh Harriers breeding near the Belgium-Netherlands border* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at http://dataset.inbo.be/bird-tracking-wmh-occurrences.
+*Bird tracking - GPS tracking of Western Marsh Harriers breeding near the Belgium-Netherlands border* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at <http://dataset.inbo.be/bird-tracking-wmh-occurrences>.

-**This dataset is not yet published.**
+**This dataset has not yet been published.**

 ## Data publication process